14 Glaciers

 14.1 Glacier Formation

-Ice cap are smaller versions of that cover less than 50,000 km2 and usually occupy higher elevations and may cover tops of mountains.
+Ice cap glaciers are smaller versions of ice sheets that cover less than 50,000 km2 and usually occupy higher elevations and may cover tops of mountains.
 There are several ice caps on Iceland.
 A small ice cap called Snow Dome is near Mt.
 Olympus on the Olympic Peninsula in the state of Washington.

 sheet[/pb_glossary] was present during the last glacial maximum event, also known as the last Ice Age.